Skip to main content

 7. Alcohol swabs - make like a health editor and hold one under your nose to nix nausea during cab or plane rides

-8. Coffee bags and tea bags - “I pack good stuff so I never have to drink another crap hotel or airline coffee/tea ever again.
+8. Coffee and tea bags - “I pack good stuff so I never have to drink another crap hotel or airline coffee or tea ever again.
 Everyone has hot water,” a food editor said

-9. Hair towel - an ultra-thin one takes up no suitcase space and dries hair more quickly and smoothly than terry hotel towels
+9. Hair towel - an ultra-thin one takes up no suitcase space and dries hair more efficiently and gently than bleached hotel towels

 10. Good fragrance-free hand cream - one in the carry-on, one in the purse, to offset excessive handwashing during travel

-11. No-spill cuticle oil - to prevent shaggy cuticles caused by changes in climate and water quality
+11. No-spill cuticle oil - to prevent ragged cuticles caused by shifts in climate and water quality

 12. Photocopies of insurance card and ID - because pickpocketing and your own flakiness are real